-- No Ability for Ads: If you would like to create Facebook Ads to help promote your business, you can only do so if your business is built on a business page.
+No Ability for Ads: If you would like to create Facebook Ads to help promote your business, you can only do so if your business is built on a business page.
 Personal profiles lack the ability to create ads.

+>

-So, if you are a small business just getting ready to join social media, do yourself a favor and do it the right way: Just create a Facebook Business Page.
+> So, if you are a small business just getting ready to join social media, do yourself a favor and do it the right way: Just create a Facebook Business Page.

+>

-If you only have a personal page for your business…
+> If you only have a personal profile for your business…

+>

-Then you are in luck, because this is the easier way to fix things!
-All you need to do is convert the personal profile into a business page, which you can do by following the steps below:
+> Then you are in luck, because this is a quick fix!
+All you need to do is convert the personal profile into a business page, by following the steps below.